Yawolf/semaphores/README.md

     process_join(P1), process_join(P2),
     sem_close(Sem).

-Remember that sem<sub>open</sub> create a new semaphore or open the semaphore if it exists
+Remember that sem\_open create a new semaphore or open the semaphore if it exists